Sulaiman2619/Knime-codeless-Al-quran/README.md

 ![Imgur](https://i.imgur.com/a3ndYxi.png)

-2.Remove special words such as , : _ ^ etc., change all letters to lowercase, remove unnecessary words.
+2. Remove special words such as , : _ ^ etc., change all letters to lowercase, remove unnecessary words.
 Frequently encountered words such as the,to,and etc.
 By using:
 * Node Punctuation Erasure
 * Case Converter